vengi-voxel/vengi/src/tools/voxedit/README.md

 * Add color dialog for ambient and diffuse color
 * Export layers as single meshes
 * Rotate around reference position
+* Layer groups to e.g. rotate and move a whole group

 # Needed improvements